-- A. All licensed acute care hospitals ("hospitals") shall provide to MDH their emergency plan for pandemics that will add available staffed medical-surgical and ICU bed capacity in the event that the statewide census of all adult, medical-surgical and ICU hospitalized patients reaches certain thresholds.
-Hospitals shall submit their plans to the Secretary of the Maryland Department of Health by December 8, 2020 at secretary.health@maryland.gov. - i.
-Each hospital's plan shall indicate how the hospital will use its best efforts to add staffed bed capacity equal to ten percent (10%) of that hospital's physical bed capacity, within seven calendar (7) days after each time the state hits the following thresholds: - a.
+- A. All licensed acute care hospitals ("hospitals") shall provide to MDH their emergency plan for pandemics that will add available staffed medical-surgical and ICU bed capacity in the event that the statewide census of all adult, medical-surgical and ICU hospitalized patients reaches certain thresholds. - i.
+Each hospital's plan shall indicate how the hospital will use its best efforts to add staffed bed capacity equal to ten percent (10%) of that hospital's physical bed capacity, within seven (7) calendar days after each time the state hits the following thresholds: - a.
 When the statewide number of total hospitalized medical-surgical and ICU adult patients reach 8,000; - b.
 When the statewide number of total hospitalized medical-surgical and ICU adult patients reach 9,000; and - c.
 When the statewide number of hospitalized medical-surgical and ICU adult patients reach 10,000. - ii.
 When each threshold is reached, as indicated in the CRISP Reporting System at 8 a.m. each day, each hospital shall use its best efforts to make available additional staffed capacity equivalent to at least 10% of its designated physical bed capacity. - iii.
 Any additional staffed bed capacity that is created shall be prioritized for the treatment of COVID-19 patients.